 Scientists and engineers working in government undertake a wide range of posts, from those that require high levels of expertise in a particular area to roles in policy and operational delivery that require a broader application of skills.

 Science and Engineering Skills Framework

-Published in August 2009, the Science and Engineering (S&E) Skills Framework supplements the core skills required by civil servants (as determined through the Professional Skills for Government framework) and identifies the additional skills required to perform well in a science or engineering job within the service.
+Published in August 2009, and updated in July 2013, the Science and Engineering (S&E) Skills Framework [external website] supplements the core skills required by civil servants (as determined through the Professional Skills for Government framework) and identifies the additional skills required to perform well in a science or engineering job within the service.
 The S&E Skills Framework enables scientists and engineers to think in a more structured away about their skills development and career progression.